codyloyd/node-curriculum/Authentication.md

 Next let's create our `app.js`:

 **IMPORTANT NOTE**: For the moment we are saving our users with just a plain text password.
 This is a _really_ bad idea for any real-world project.
-At the end of this lesson you will learn how to properly secure these passwords using bcrypt.
+In the next lesson you will learn how to properly secure these passwords using bcrypt.
 Don't skip that part.

 ~~~javascript
 /////// app.js